openware/peatio/docs/tasks/distribution.md

 ## How to process distribution for users

-1. Create `csv` files with those templates.
+1. Create `csv` files with the following format

 ### Distribution table